Sound of the Month

 Spiny lobsters rub their antenna on their head sort of like playing a stringed instrument, creating a scratchy sound.
 In this underwater recording I collected near Isla Contoy, Mexico, you can hear the crackling sound of snapping shrimp and several clear spiny lobster scratches!

-The sound of the month for October was…
+The sound of the month was…

 the MesoAmerican Coral Reef during the full moon.